madelinegannon/jetson-nano-accessories/stands/README.md

 ### Jetson Nano Stands
-A variety of 3D printed mounts, adapters, and kits so you can take the NVIDIA Jetson Nano anywhere.

-Or just tidy up your desk with a nice Nano Stand:
+Display and extend your Nano with these different stands.

 ### Nano Stand
 This stand holds your Nano vertically off your worksurface, and has some space for neatly routing cables.